aukilabs/posemesh/docs/how-to/task-lifecycle.md

 # Manage task lifecycle

 Implement these behaviors in each runner that performs ongoing work.
-The host handles DMS heartbeats and reporting; your runner controls the work it starts.
+The host delegates DMS heartbeats and reporting to the SDK; your runner controls the work it starts.

 ## Progress and results